-- High school graduates or applicants who pass the General Education Development (GED) test but have not met the mandated minimum area test scores (ACT, SAT, ACCUPLACER Classic, or ACCUPLACER Next Generation or COMPASS) for college-level classes.
-(See Unconditional Admission #2.) - 2.
+- High school graduates or applicants who pass the General Education Development (GED) test but have not met the mandated minimum area test scores (ACT, SAT, or ACCUPLACER) for collegelevel classes. - 2.
+Documentation (required by Arkansas statute for students born after January 1, 1957) of two immunizations for measles, rubella, and mumps or a letter of exemption from the State of Arkansas - 3.
 Transfer students who do not have the 2.00 GPA and/or have not met state-mandated remediation requirements may be admitted conditionally if they are eligible to return to the college most recently attended or if they have been out of school for a fall or spring semester.